 Knowing how to navigate our healthcare system independently, and with system support when needed, is important to getting the quality of care we want.

-iKNOW Health began in 2016 when, during community engagement sessions, IMAGINE Citizens and others heard that people had many questions about health care in Alberta.
+iKNOW Health began in 2016 when, during community engagement sessions, Imagine Citizens Network and others heard that people had many questions about health care in Alberta.

 iKNOW Health & the problem of navigating our healthcare system

 - finding information and services when needed,

 - communicating with healthcare providers to make informed decisions about care needs, and